xyncro/aether/README.md

 ## What is a lens?

-Lenses are functional properties; they're pairs of get and 'set' functions that can be composed.
+Lenses are functional properties; they're pairs of 'get' and 'set' functions that can be composed, allowing for useful operations to be built up.

 [See this blog post for a brief introduction](https://kolektiv.github.io/fsharp/aether/2014/08/13/aether-guide/)

 ## Why should I use a lens?

-Because you want to work with records in a consistent and simple way.
+Because you want to work with records and other immutable datatypes (generally data structures that have some level of complexity) in a consistent and simple way.

 The default approach:
 ```fsharp